reddit/devvit/devvit-docs/docs/devvit_cli.md

 - `directory-name`

   Directory name for your new app project.
 This creates a new directory for your app code.
 If no name is entered, you will be prompted to choose one.

-- `--template <value>`

-  Template name or pen URL.
-If no template is entered, you will be prompted to choose one.

 - `--here`